 Car key batteries..one of the great mysteries of the motoring world.
 It’s one of those jobs that can seem really hard, but most of the time it’s simple.
 The problem comes from years ago, around 1990.
 Lots of cars were being stolen, so immobilisers were installed to prevent this, controlled by a remote fob.
 When you needed to change the car key battery, sometimes the car wouldn’t start afterwards.

-Then the stories started the you only had 5 secs, or 10 secs to change it, or Venus needed to be in Jupiter, and the legend grew.
-A mixture of magic and withcraft was needed!
+Then the stories started that you only had 5 secs, or 10 secs to change the battery, plus Venus needed to be in Jupiter, and the legend grew.
+A mixture of magic and witchcraft was needed!

 These days, you’re generally safe to take the battery out and swap it for a new one.
 We change them every day and very seldom do we have any problems.

-We don’t see many cars where the buttons are needed to start the car.
 Most modern cars have a back-up system that allows you to use the car, should the car key battery fail.
-After all, one day it’s going to stop working.
+Let’s face it, one day it’s going to stop working.